tashtonkey/turbhermes/README.md

 # turbhermes

-testing how to use the github.
-Going to try a commit, and then a push.
+The github for my python methods to analyse Hermes-3 turbulence simulations.
+Built on the xhermes and boutdata/boututils frameworks, which in turn are build on xarray.